eibex/reaction-light/README.md

 - Optionally limit users to select one reaction (and role) at a time
 - Use the same instance of the bot on multiple servers
 - Easy installation, setup, and updating
+- - No need to rely on developer mode and IDs
 - Optional update notifications and error reporting to your own Discord server
-- No need to rely on developer mode and IDs
 - Multiple languages
+- Slash command ready

 You can host the bot yourself by configuring the `config.ini` file (manually or via `setup.py`).